seraph776/programming-principles-project/README.md

 except) to ensure the user input is valid both in terms of range and type of data entered.
 The application should not crash at any point due to data input / processing.
 If recovery from the error(s) is not possible, inform the user about the error and terminate the application.
 Examples:
-• Negative values for withdrawal/deposit amounts should not be allowed.
+- Negative values for withdrawal/deposit amounts should not be allowed.
-• If conversion of the user input to a number of fails, the code should handle the exception.
+- If conversion of the user input to a number of fails, the code should handle the exception.

+**The program also included logging.**

 </details>

 ## Requirements

-This project was built using the Python `3.10.1`
+This project was built using the Python `3.10.1`.

 ## Setup Instructions